All About Arch Wires - Biermann Orthodontics

 Nickel-Titanium Braces Wires

 Nickel-titanium (Ni-Ti) wires are elastic and can return to their original shape when deformed.
-Therefore, in the beginning stages of orthodontic treatment, Ni-Ti wires are frequently used to put gentle forces on the crooked teeth to align them.
+Therefore, in the beginning stages of orthodontic treatment, Ni-Ti wires are frequently used to put gentle forces on crooked teeth to align them.

 A variation of Ni-Ti wires is heat-activated Ni-Ti (copper Ni-Ti) wires.
 Heat-activated Ni-Ti wires can hold the deformed configuration at room temperature, but when the wire reaches the temperature of a patient’s mouth, the wire will return to its original shape.

 Heat-activated Ni-Ti wires are useful in the beginning stages of treatment.
-If the teeth are extremely crooked, the wire can be cooled so it can be tied into the brackets easier.
+If the teeth are extremely crooked, the wire can be cooled so it can be tied into the brackets more easily.
 Then after a few minutes, it will reach the temperature of the patient’s mouth, displaying its Ni-Ti elastic properties.
 The warm wire will want to assume its original U-shape and carry the teeth to their new, straighter positions.

 Beta-Titanium Braces Wires